 "Put it on my tab."

-He says halfway through pulling on a gaudy tank top, belly concave, ribs showing, "Fair enough."
+Halfway through pulling on a gaudy tank top, belly concave, ribs showing, he says, "Fair enough."

 "But first," You stand, tossing the remote to one side, "Take a shower.
 You stink."